MissKMirza/TheFoodBridge/README.md

 # 🍽️ The Food Bridge
-A full-stack platform connecting food donors with NGOs to reduce food waste and improve food accessibility.
+A platform connecting food donors with NGOs to reduce food waste and improve food accessibility.

 ---